Artistic 3D Drawings Bring Your Remodeling Ideas Home

-“You can draw out the entire house virtually in three dimensions,” Linda says.
+“You can draw out the entire house virtually in three dimensions,” Janice says.
 “Although it takes more time to enter the project parameters up front, 3D drawings save time and improve accuracy for our team and our clients.”

 Three Benefits 3D Home Design Has on the Remodel Proces

 What’s the difference between a floor plan, elevation, wireframe, and a rendering?

 Let’s start with the basics.
 These are different forms of design drawings that each serve a different purpose and contain different essential information.
 Their uses can be broken down into different stages of the design process.
 As the design process progresses so do the drawings that coincide.
 Take a further look and begin to understand how these develop as we move through your design process with you.

 A floor plan is a 2D scale diagram representing an aerial view of the space.
 Here at Drury Design floor plans are the first hand-sketches are designers do, they then become more and more sophisticated as more details get added.
 By the end, the floor plans are the most essential tool in the construction process.
 They tell the contractor, tile workers, electricians, etc. where everything will be placed down to the centimeter.

 An elevation is a 2D scale diagram representing the front and side views of a space.
 Elevations show much more detail and give a further in-depth view of what all aspects will look like from a front-faced view.
 They are the first drawings done that begin to show the depth of the design.